CMURPHY26/Crypto-Wallet/README.md

 ## Personal Crypto Tracker Desktop App

 This is a super simple tool I built quickly to keep track of my crypto holdings.
-I have the counts in a personal file as a backup so that I don't rely exclusively on localStorage.

 NOTE: Must use browser extension to bypass CORS